Come on in!

 The exterior is critically important.

-The exterior comes after the interior, but it is of no less importance.
+Although the exterior design comes after the interior, it is of no less importance.

-. . . rest assured, the floor plan does not dictate the exterior
+. . . rest assured, the floor plan does NOT dictate the exterior

 How long does the whole design process take?

 Design time varies from home to home.
 It is not an overnight process- nor would you want it to be.
 Your home is too large of an investment to just haphazardly toss the design together without considering your needs, desires, and lifestyle.